Center for Disability Access and Resources (CeDAR)

 5. After receipt of required documentation, the CeDAR professionals will make a case–by–case determination of the student’s educational need for any requested auxiliary aids, accommodations, and/or other special services determined to be necessary.

-6. When notified that the documentation provided supports the student’s disability claim and current need for accommodations, the student must do the following:
+6. When notified that the documentation provided supports the student’s disability claim and current need for accommodations, the student must do the following: (a) Meet with a coordinator to discuss accommodations and services. (b) Review CeDAR policies and procedures for services.

 7. Once accepted, the services and equipment (if deemed appropriate), will be provided at no cost to the student.
 However, to receive services from the CeDAR, the student is responsible for:

-Request accommodations each semester.
+Requesting accommodations each semester.
 Documentation is not necessary at this time unless significant changes have happened since initiating services.

 Delivering Accommodation Letters to all professors.